 - Jojoba – Very close in resemblance to our own natural oil, jojoba is protective and emollient yet allows your skin to breathe.
 It is easily absorbed and great for dry, damaged complexions and hair.

 - Sweet almond oil – When used in hair products it may help to strengthen, thicken, protect, add shine, and prevent split ends.
 Nutrient rich and light, sweet almond oil is suitable for all skin types, making the skin soft and pliable.
 It is rich in omega 9 and omega 6 fatty acids, and vitamins D & E. In the tradition of ayurvedic medicine, sweet almond oil is said to bring the body back into balance.

-- Avocado oil – A favorite for use in all kinds of hair and skin care products, avocado oil is highly penetrating and loaded with vitamins A, D & E, protein, minerals and amino acids.
-Avocado oil is known to regenerates cells, aid hair growth, soften skin, moisturize, hydrate, reduce inflammation and itching, relieve burns, and more.
+- Avocado oil – A favorite for use in all kinds of hair and skincare products, avocado oil is highly penetrating and loaded with vitamins A, D & E, protein, minerals, and amino acids.
+Avocado oil is known to regenerate cells, aid hair growth, soften skin, moisturize, hydrate, reduce inflammation and itching, relieve burns, and more.

-- Cedarwood essential oil (Texas) – used for addressing fatigue, depression, stress and overwork, irritability, bacterial infections
+- Cedarwood essential oil (Texas) – used for addressing fatigue, depression, stress and overwork, irritability, and bacterial infections.

-- Patchouli essential oil – used for addressing anxiety, fatigue, depression, irritability, bacterial and fungal infections, dandruff
+- Patchouli essential oil – used for addressing anxiety, fatigue, depression, irritability, bacterial and fungal infections, and dandruff.

 Gladstar, Rosemary.
 Rosemary Gladstar’s Medicinal Herbs: A Beginner’s Guide.
 North Adams, MA: Storey Pub., 2012.
 Print.